Frequently Asked Questions

 Copies of marriage licenses are available from the probate court in the county where the license was issued.
 Addresses and phone numbers of probate courts are available at http://www.sos.state.ga.us/cgi-bin/OfficialDirectoryIndex.asp .
 Select the name of the county in the box marked "County Directories" and click "Submit."

 What if I only have some of the information required to search for a vital record?

 Please contact the Vital Records office directly at 404-679-4702 to determine if a search is feasible.

 What do I do if the information on my vital record is incorrect?

-Please contact the Changes Unit of the Vital Records office (404-679-4702) and ask for instructions for correcting a vital record.
+Please contact the Special Services unit of the Vital Records office (404-679-4702) and ask for instructions for correcting a vital record.